-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.17 Two stage landlord complaint procedures are ideal.
+Code requirement Comply: Yes/No Evidence, commentary and any explanations Two stage landlord complaint procedures are ideal.
 This ensures that the complaint process is not unduly long.
 If landlords strongly believe a third stage is necessary, they must set out their reasons for this as part of their self-assessment.
 A process with more than three stages is not acceptable under any circumstances.
-N/A 2 stage process only

-Landlords must confirm the following in writing to the resident at the completion of stage three in clear, plain language: the complaint stage the complaint definition N/A 5.20 the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions details of how to escalate the matter to the Housing Ombudsman Service if the resident remains dissatisfied
+N/A Landlords must confirm the following in writing to the resident at the completion of stage three in clear, plain language: the complaint stage the complaint definition the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions details of how to escalate the matter to the Housing N/A Two stage landlord complaint procedures are ideal.
+This ensures that the complaint process is not unduly long.
+If landlords strongly believe a third stage is necessary, they must set out their reasons for this as part of their self-assessment.
+A process with more than three stages is not acceptable under any circumstances.
+Landlords must confirm the following in writing to the resident at the completion of stage three in clear, plain language: the complaint stage the complaint definition the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions Two stage landlord complaint procedures are ideal.
+This ensures that the complaint process is not unduly long.
+If landlords strongly believe a third stage is necessary, they must set out their reasons for this as part of their self-assessment.
+A process with more than three stages is not acceptable under any circumstances.
+Landlords must confirm the following in writing to the resident at the completion of stage three in clear, plain language: • the complaint stage • the complaint definition • the decision on the complaint • the reasons for any decisions made • the details of any remedy offered to put things right • details of any outstanding actions • details of how to escalate the matter to the Housing

+Best practice 'should' requirements

-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.2 If an extension beyond 20 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7 7 3 7 7 7 •

+5.2 If an extension beyond 10 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
 Yes Complaints policy see link previously 5.3 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response.
 Yes Complaints policy see link previously 5.4 Where the problem is a recurring issue, the landlord should consider any older reports as part of the background to the complaint if this will help to resolve the issue for the resident.
 Yes Complaints policy see link previously 5.7 Where residents raise additional complaints during the investigation, these should be incorporated into the stage one response if they are relevant and the stage one response has not been issued.
 Where the stage one response has been issued, or it would unreasonably delay the response, the complaint should be logged as a new complaint.
 Yes Complaints policy see link previously